CSCfi/csc-user-guide/docs/data/Allas/hpc-archive.md

 ## What to do

 To start the migration process send a request to **servicedesk@csc.fi**.
-'The request should contain information about:
+The request should contain information about:

 1. your CSC user account
 2. name of the project that you will use to host your HPC archive